ChumisaUkhoHaya/FE-Capstone-Project/README.md

 # BowBeats

 ## Description
-BowBeats is a modern music player web application that allows users to listen to their favorite playlists and albums.
+BowBeats is a modern music player web application inspired by Spotify, it allows users to listen to their favorite playlists and albums.
 T

 ## Features
 - **Music Playback**: Play, pause, and skip tracks easily.